Matthew-Oj/Matthew-Oj/README.md

 Hi there! 👋

-🔭 Software Data Engineer focused on data & backend systems
+🔭 Software Engineer focused on data & backend systems
 🌱 Exploring backend systems, ML, Game Dev
 👯 Open to collaborating on projects
 💬 Ask me about anything you like!